Will-Andrade/terminal-bank-challenge-dio/README.md

 ## Next Steps

 - Add more features such as deposit, withdrawal, and transfer functionalities.
-- Implement more advanced input validation and error handling, maybe creating an app wide exception catcher and handle them from there.
+- ~~Implement more advanced input validation and error handling, maybe creating an app wide exception catcher and handle them from there.~~ Unnecessary since I am already using the try-catch block.
-- Create unit tests to ensure the reliability of the input validation methods.
+- ~~Create unit tests to ensure the reliability of the input validation methods.~~
-- Format the balance of the user based on their locale
+- ~~Format the balance of the user based on their locale~~

 ## Credits